od-c0d3r/pragprog-vscode-extension/README.md

+# Todo Before public

+- [ ] improve documentaion.
+- [ ] clean the code base.
+- [ ] publish the extenstion.
+- [ ] add one more freature
+  - ex : pop up to remind about write any new info at the technioal daiers before leaving VScode

 # PragProg README

 This is the README for your extension "PragProg".
 After writing up a brief description, we recommend including the following sections.